snap-stanford/distance-encoding/README.md

 ```

 ## Note
-Currently the pipeline does not extract subgraph for node but performs matrix operation on the full adjacency matrix.
-The version with graph extration will be updated in the future.
+Currently the pipeline does not extract subgraph for node but relies on matrix operation on the full adjacency matrix.
+Version done with graph extraction will be updated in the future.

 ## Reference
 If you make use of the code/experiment of DEGNN in your work, please cite our paper (Bibtex below):